 Depending on the details of your accident, you may be able to seek compensation through insurance claims or a lawsuit against a negligent driver.

-Georgia Car Accident Lawsuit Process: An Initial Investigation
+Atlanta Car Accident Lawsuit Process: An Initial Investigation

 The at-fault party’s insurance company will immediately launch an investigation into the wreck in an attempt to reduce the amount they may have to pay out.
 While this investigation proceeds, it is important for your lawyer to complete a thorough investigation of his or her own.